adrianhall/adrianhall.github.io/_posts/2018-08-14-how-to-deploy-graphql-api-serverless-framework.md

 ---
 title: "How to deploy a GraphQL API on AWS with the Serverless Framework"
 categories:
-  - AWS
+  - Cloud
 tags:
   - GraphQL
   - "Serverless Framework"
+  - Deloyment
-  - "AWS AppSync"
+  - "zCloud:AWS"
 ---

 In previous posts, we’ve explored how to deploy a GraphQL service based on [AWS AppSync] and Amazon DynamoDB using [AWS CloudFormation].
 The articles reinforce how automatic and repeatable deployments are central to moving towards a DevOps mindset.